robert-hh/Shared-Stuff/w600_firmware/README.md

 - GENERIC
 - THINGSTURN_TB01
 - W600_EVB_V2
-- WAVGAT_AIR602
+- WAVGAT_AIR602, similar to Thingsturn TB02
 - WEMOS_W600
-- WIS600
+- WIS600, as well sold under different names like TW01 or ESP01W.

-The firmware of these boards on differs in the set of Pin objects defined in machine.Pin.board.
+The firmware of these boards on differs only in the set of Pin objects defined in machine.Pin.board.
+The board Thingturn TB01 is sold with 1M or 2M flash.
+The firmware will use the additional flash for the file system.

 Flashing the Firmware
 -----------------------